Jatingoyal14/Jatingoyal14/README.md

 <h1 align="center">Hi 👋, I'm Jatin Goyal</h1>
-<h3 align="center">A Dedicated Programmer from India</h3>

 ⚡I am passionate about Data Structures, Algorithms, and competitive programming, constantly honing my problem-solving skills through challenges and contests.
-Alongside this, I have developed various projects in full-stack development, showcasing my ability to build complete, functional, and user-friendly applications.
+Alongside this, I have developed various projects in full-stack development, showcasing my ability to build complete, functional, and user-friendly applications. -
 ⚡Holding a minor degree in Artificial Intelligence and Machine Learning, I also have hands-on experience in designing and implementing AI/ML models for real-world applications.
 ⚡My diverse skill set bridges core computer science fundamentals with modern development and emerging technologies, enabling me to approach problems with both analytical precision and creative solutions.